MrVincentP/UserDataStorageIndexedDB/README.md

        // cb is an Optional
     });

-    if you want get a json file to you indexedDB:
+    if you want get a json file to your indexedDB:
     $indexedDB.get('constantApp', 'json.key', 'json.name', (cb)=>{
         // constantApp is table name
         // json.key is a route name,